sourcegraph/about/handbook/engineering/hiring/software-engineer-frontend.md

    - Your past work experience.
 In the absence of professional work experience we would look at any open-source projects you have created or contribute to.
    - The [Nice-to-haves](#nice-to-haves) we listed above.
 1. A **Recruiter** sets up a 30 minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
 1. We set up a 1 hour interview with the **Hiring Manager**, who will tell you more about the role in the team.
-They will ask you about your past work and accomplishments and assess your sutiability for the role.
+They will ask you about your past work and accomplishments and assess your suitability for the role.
 1. You complete a 3 hour [coding excercise](software-engineer-coding-exercise.md#frontend-coding-exercise) that we designed to test your technical ability and the responsibilities of the role as [listed above](#your-responsibilities).
    - _Note: while we do not disqualify candidates who do not have React and TypeScript experience from taking the excercise, you will be required to use these for the excercise._
 1. An **Engineer** and a **Designer** will review and grade your submission.